helikopterspark/asturan/README.md

 The multiplayer version requires a Node.js-server and browsers with support for WebSockets and WebRTC.
 The WebSockets server is used for signaling and the WebRTC data channel is used for peer-to-peer gaming.

 The multiplayer part is very much WIP.
 The game lobby and the WebRTC connection is working well.
-However, the sync is rudimentary and needs improvement.
-Lots of refactoring is needed to separate multiplayer code from singleplayer code, as this grew out of a singleplayer game.
+However, the sync is rudimentary and could probably be improved.
+Some refactoring is needed to separate multiplayer code from singleplayer code, as this grew out of a singleplayer game.

 Installation
 -----------